 Having children in today’s world can be nerve-wracking.
 Even if you go to great lengths to baby proof your house, kids always manage to find a way to get into something or somewhere they aren’t supposed to be.
 Thankfully, technology has advanced to the point where smart technology has expanded to include cameras and baby monitors to help us keep our kids safe.

-Here are 10 of the best options available on the market today, in no particular order.
+Here are 10 of the best baby monitors available on the market today, in no particular order.

 Nanit Smart Nursery Monitor